MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1705.md

 -   Each site supports only one passive replica.

 -   The replica computer must meet the prerequisites for a primary site server.
-  -   It must be installed using source files that match the active primary sites version.
-This typically means files from the active sites CD.Latest folder.
+  -   It installs using source files that match the active primary sites version.

-  -   The computer can run a different operating system or service pack version, so long as it remains supported by your version of Configuration Manager.
+  -   The active primary and replica primary computers can run different operating systems or service pack versions, so long as they both remain supported by your version of Configuration Manager.

 -   The active primary site must use a remote site database.
 This server must also be remote from the computer that will host the passive replica.